-We may have a larger cash outflow in our daily operations in the next twelve months as we expand our Online Ride-hailing Platform Services in more cities in China and incur more marketing and promotion expenses.
+If we could not maintain the scale of the online ride-hailing drivers who use our platform which may cause we could not generate sufficient revenue and we may have a larger cash outflow in our daily operations in the next twelve months.
 Our cash flow situation may worsen if the economy in China does not improve as expected.